Emory-HITI/Niffler/modules/png-extraction/README.md

 * *FlattenedToLevel*: Specify how you want your folder tree to be.
 Default is, "patient" (produces patient/*.png).
   You may change this value to "study" (patient/study/*.png) or "series" (patient/study/series/*.png).
 All IDs are de-identified.

 * *is16Bit*:  Specifies whether to save extracted image as 16-bit  image.
-By default, this is set to true.
+By default, this is set to _true_.
 Please set it to false to run 8-bit extraction.

 * *SendEmail*: Do you want to send an email notification when the extraction completes?
-The default is true.
+The default is _true_.
 You may disable this if you do not want to receive an email upon the completion.

 * *YourEmail*: Replace "test@test.test" with a valid email if you would like to receive an email notification.
 If the SendEmail property is disabled, you can leave this as is.